top of page

 How Much Do Solar Panels Cost in 2025?

-The average cost of installing residential solar panels in 2025 ranges from $12,000 to $25,000, depending on:
+The average cost to install residential solar panels ranges from $12,000 to $25,000, depending on:

-• System size (kW)
+• System size (measured in kilowatts – kW)

-• Your energy use
+• Your energy needs (kWh/month)

-• Roof type and orientation
+• Roof type and sun exposure

 System Size